Beaufille: Reception

 Beaufille has been featured in Forbes, Vogue, Style.com, Nylon, FASHION, Women's Wear Daily and Glamour.

-In 2017, Forbes mentioned, '"Beaufille's designs have clean lines and bold shapes."
+In 2017, Forbes wrote, "Beaufille's designs have clean lines and bold shapes."

 In 2020, Vogue said, "In the Beaufille lexicon, sustainability equates to timeless, interesting pieces you can wear over and over..."

 Notable clients

-Beaufille has dressed celebrities such as Solange, Lady Gaga, Michelle Obama, Julia Garner, Elle Macpherson, Selena Gomez, Chloë Grace Moretz and the Haim (band) sisters.
+Beaufille has dressed celebrities such as Solange, Lady Gaga, Michelle Obama, Julia Garner, Elle Macpherson, Selena Gomez, Chloë Grace Moretz and the Haim sisters.

 Awards and honours

 In January 2015, Beaufille received the Emerging Accessories Award at the Canadian Arts and Fashion Awards.

 In 2017, Beaufille received the Womenswear designer of the Year award at Canadian Arts and Fashion Awards.

-Also in 2017 Beaufille made the Forbes 30 Under 30 List, saying, "Chloé and Parris Gordon, co-founders of Canadian fashion label Beaufille, are exemplars of the 'effortless chic' aesthetic that's perpetually in vogue but so difficult to master."
+Also in 2017, Beaufille was included on the Forbes 30 Under 30 list, which said, "Chloé and Parris Gordon, co-founders of Canadian fashion label Beaufille, are exemplars of the 'effortless chic' aesthetic that's perpetually in vogue but so difficult to master."